-The Special Collections Reading Room is located on the second floor of Young Library, which you enter through Bass Hall.
+The Special Collections reading room is located on the third floor of Neilson Library.
 View the Smith College Campus Map for more information.

-A small portion of our materials are located off-site and require 48 hour notice for retrieval.
-Some audiovisual materials without use copies also require advanced notice to access due to specialty equipment or the need for reproduction prior to viewing/listening.
+A small portion of our materials are located off-site and require advance notice for retrieval.
+Some audiovisual materials without use copies also require advance notice to access due to specialty equipment or the need for reproduction prior to viewing/listening.
 This may cause a delay in your research.
-Please contact our Reference Archivist at email@example.com to request off-site materials or with questions regarding audiovisual materials.
-Visit the Reading Room page for more information.
+Please contact our staff at firstname.lastname@example.org to request off-site materials or with questions regarding audiovisual materials.
+Visit the Special Collections Reading Room page for more information.

 Special Collections is committed to ensuring equal access for all visitors.
-Researchers needing additional accommodations beyond what is listed below can request them upon arrival or are welcome to contact our administrative assistant in advance of their visit.
+Researchers needing accommodations beyond what is listed below are welcome to contact our staff at email@example.com in advance of their visit.